eulucastiagolt/YouTube-Player-Custom/readme.md

 </html>
 ```

-2. Fassa a chamada do player usando a ID definida na div e o ID do video do youtube
+2. Faça a chamada do player usando a ID definida na div e o ID do video do youtube

 ```javascript
 var player1 = new carregarvideo('localplayer', 's1D9Jo06XCg');